joshmarinacci/meowlang/blog2/blog2.md

           | Number
 ```

 The above code is all we need to define full arithmetic with parenthesis and precedence.
 This is a bit complicated so let's break it down into pieces.
-We can read the grammar like this: `Expr` is defined as an additive expression.
-An additive expression can be one of an addition, subtraction, or a multiplication expression.
-A multiplication expression can be one of times, divide or a primary expression.
-A primary expression is an expression (`Expr`) inside parenthesis or a number.
+We can read the grammar
+like this: `Expr` is defined as an additive expression.
+An additive expression can
+be one of an addition, subtraction, or a multiplication expression.
+A multiplication
+expression can be one of times, divide or a primary expression.
+A primary expression
+is an expression (`Expr`) inside parenthesis or a number.

 At first this looks very strange.
 Why is the general expression (`Expr`) only
 an additive expression, and is AddExpr just the first line or all three lines?
 And how would we write this from scratch if we didn't know how to do it beforehand?
+Let's break it down into pieces.

 ## Compound Expressions

 Ohm supports a compound syntax to let you define multiple rules at once.
+Adding
-Adding a `--` after a rule makes it a sub-rule with alternation.
-An alternation means something *or* something else.
+a `--` after a rule makes it a sub-rule with alternation.
+An alternation means
+something *or* something else.

 This code: